lgoyes/BookNotes/ApplyingUMLandPatternsAnIntroductionToObjectOrientedAnalysisAndDesignAndTheUnifiedProcess.md

 * The work of an iteration is -in part- defined by choosing some use case scenarios, or entire use cases.
 * Use-case realizations drive the design.
 * Near the end of the first iteration of elaboration, there is a second requirement workshop, during which, perhaps 30% of the use cases are written in detail.
+* The use-case model is started in inception, with perhaps only 10% of the use cases written in any detail.
+The majority are incrementally written over the iterations of the elaboration phase.

+## 7. Identifying other requirements

+* Documentation, packaging, supportability, licensing are captured in the supplementary specification.
+* Flossary captures terms and definitions.
+* Vision summarizes the vision of the project.
+    * Why the project was proposed.
+    * What the problems are.
+    * Who the stakeholders are, what they need.

+### Commentary: Supplementary specification.

+* Elements of the supplementary specification could include:
+    * FURPS+ requirements (functionality, usability, reliability, performance, and supportability).
+    * Reports
+    * Hardware and software constraints.
+    * Development constraints.
+    * Other design and implementation constraints.
+    * Internationalization.
+    * Documentation.
+    * Licensing.
+    * Packaging.
+    * Standards.
+    * Physical environment concerns.
+* Constraints:
+    * Must use oragle (we have a licensing arrangement with them).
+* Quality attributes refer to the qualities of the system.
+    1. Observable at execution (functionality, usability, reliability, performance).
+    2. Not observable at execution (supportability, testability).

+#### Domain rules

+* Company policies, physical laws, and government laws are common domain rules, commonly called business rules.
+* Rules are not application requirements.
+Do not record system features are rules.
+They describe the constraints and behaviors of how the domain works, not the application.

+#### Information in Domains of Interest.

+* Provide some explanation of domains related to the new software system, to provide context and deeper insight for the development team.
+It may contain pointers to important literature or experts, formulas, laws, or other references.